pkunlp-icler/FastV/README.md

 ### Support KV Cache

-Current implementation is not compatible with kv-cache yet, must be used with "use_cache=False" in the generate function.
+Current implementation (FastV Inplace) is not compatible with kv-cache yet, must be used with "use_cache=False" in the generate function.
 FastV has no theoretical conflict with kv-cache, and the feature would be added soon to support more models in huggingface.

 Stay tuned!